 This produces a mild headache due to mildly elevated ICP.
 Discontinuing the medication, or pausing it would obviously help and you can discuss this with your physician.
 You can also see why I highly recommend natural herbal remedies to improve thyroid gland function because it’s easy to mess up on the drugs and cause more problems than you had to begin with.
 Be very careful with your thyroid medications, and see your physician for routine blood work and dosage adjustments.

 It’s because of the mild elevation in ICP that isn’t severe enough to prompt you to drive to the E.R.
 If you have symptoms of intracranial hypertension and headaches, I urge you to get medical attention.
 Today, we are seeing more and more of this problem for some reason.
-It can be evaluated with a lumbar puncture that assess the pressure of your cerebrospinal fluid (CSF).
-A visual examination looking for papilledema is critical as part of the fundamental work up.
+It can be evaluated with a lumbar puncture that assesses the pressure of your cerebrospinal fluid (CSF).
+A visual examination looking for papilledema is critical as part of the basic workup.

 If you are interested in more information on headaches, check out my article Headaches, Time to Get Your Thyroid Checked